Emanuel0428/Emanuel0428/README.md

 ---

 <p align="left">I'm a passionate coder and problem-solver, currently studying Computer Science in Colombia.
 I love building projects that blend creativity and functionality, with a focus on web development, backend technologies, and database management.
-From crafting sleek frontends with React to designing robust backends with Node.js, my goal is to create scalable, user-friendly solutions while constantly learning new tools and techniques.</p>
+From crafting sleek frontends with React to designing robust backends with Express, my goal is to create scalable, user-friendly solutions while constantly learning new tools and techniques.</p>

 ---